nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm a Vietnamese software developer with a keen interest in DevOps.
+I'm a Vietnamese web developer with a keen interest in DevOps.

 When I'm not working, I tend to lurk around GitHub, go swimming, or spend an unhealthy amount of time reading manga (in fact, my first serious hobby project is [an online manga reader][5]).
-Getting decent at Ultra Street Fighter IV was recently added to my to-do list as well.
+I also recently got into [fighting games][7].
+Give me a shout if you're in Hồ Chí Minh City and would like some Street Fighter or Guilty Gear action! :)

 ## About this blog